Yu-AngCheng/proj-subtitles-decoding/README.md

 # This work try to reproduce Défossez's work (Decoding speech from non-invasive brain recordings)

+## Prerequisites

+Ensure the following prerequisites are met for running the code:

+1. **Install PyTorch with CUDA:**

+   `pip3 install torch torchvision torchaudio --index-url https://download.pytorch.org/whl/cu118`

+2. **Install Additional Dependencies:**

+   `pip install -r requirements.txt`

+​	Ensure you run this command in the same directory where the `requirements.txt` file is located.

 # Dataset

 Please first load data from https://osf.io/ag3kj/, you will get like sub01/ses0/meg/... save it to /data/meg/meg.gwilliams2022neural/ like ../data/meg.gwilliams2022neural/sub-01/ses-0/meg/sub-01_ses-0_task-0_meg.con